 Plastic recessed lighting covers, commonly found in kitchen cabinet under-counter lighting fixtures, can be similarly cleaned in the sink with hand dish-washing liquid when the covers appear cloudy with cooking oils and dust.

 For hard-to-reach fixtures, a stepladder or an extended reach dust and dirt remover tool and a vacuum dust brush will keep fixtures looking clean and grime-free.

-And what about those dusty lamp shades - of linen, parchment or silk?
-Simply use a vacuum cleaner to draw out the dust.
+And what about those dusty lamp shades?
+Use a vacuum cleaner to draw out the dust.
 It needs to be done often, as often as you dust and clean everything in your home.

 If you're using 100-watt bulbs where 60-watt bulbs will do, consider replacing them.
 Or, switch to fluorescent bulbs.
 The newer ones give off a warmer light that's close to the light of incandescent bulbs.